SteveTrewick/SerialPort/README.md

 Now you will need to configure it.

-For brevity, I will just show you the options struct, which by default will set up as 9600 8N1, as is tradition
+For brevity, I will just show you the options struct, which by default will set up as 9600 8N1, as is tradition.

 ```swift